willsigmon/songboard/README.md

 ---

 ## 📸 Share-ready assets
-- Drop a screenshot or screen recording in `docs/social-preview.png` and set it as your GitHub social preview (Repository Settings → General → Social preview).
+- Upload `docs/social-preview.png` as the GitHub social preview (Settings → General → Social preview) and reuse it anywhere you share Songboard.
 - Suggested caption: *“Songboard auto-turns every music link I copy into a universal Song.link URL.
 One click, every streaming service.
-Grab it here → https://github.com/willsigmon/songboard”*
+Grab it here → https://github.com/willsigmon/songboard.”*
+- Want motion?
+Drop a 5–10 second screen recording into `docs/` and link it from the README or your post.

 ---